 A waterlogged pressure tank forces the pump to run nonstop.
-If not fixed early, it may lead to permanent failure of the pump and the motor, forcing you to replace the entire tank.
+If not fixed early, it may lead to permanent failure of the pump and the motor, forcing you to replace the entire system.

-Here are the possible causes of a waterlogged tank and how to fix this issue before it escalates further.
+Here are the possible causes of a waterlogged tank and tips on how to fix this issue before it escalates further.

 Below are common signs of a waterlogged pressure tank: